Common Names: bilberry, European blueberry, whortleberry, huckleberry

-- There is not enough scientific evidence to support the use of bilberry fruit or leaf for any health conditions.
+- There’s not enough scientific evidence to support the use of bilberry for any health conditions.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.